kptdev/kpt/docs/kpt_merge.md

 Merge Resource configuration files

-Merge reads Kubernetes Resource yaml configuration files from stdin and write the result to stdout.
+Merge reads Kubernetes Resource yaml configuration files from stdin or sources packages and write the result to stdout or a destination package.

 Resources are merged using the Resource [apiVersion, kind, name, namespace] as the key.
 If any of these are missing, merge will default the missing values to empty.